SiGran/BalanceAssessment/README.md

 ## Model evaluation

-Using the computed Euclidean distances computed from the ML (y) and AP (x) axis, the model has reasonable accuracy in most cases (from 50% to 80%, most often >70%).
+Using the Euclidean distances computed from the ML (y) and AP (x) axis, the model has reasonable accuracy in most cases (from 50% to 80%, most often >70%).
-With similar performance coming from the F1 score.

-Judging from the Box and Whisker plots this seems like a reasonable result.
-From the plots you clearly see the Path length increasing with age.
+Judging from the Box and Whisker plots this seems like a reasonable result: from the plots you clearly see the path length is increasing with age.
+At every age, however, you have people who perform quite well on the firm surface.
+This makes it hard for the SVM to achieve very high accuracy and F1 scores.
-There is still, however, quite a lot of overlap: at every age you have people who perform quite well on the firm surface.
-Only on the foam surface are the best performers in the older age brackets not as good as the younger age bracket.

-Therefore it is not surprising that the results (both accuracy and F1 score).
+The Best T scores likely have less of this overlap for the best performers and therefore improve the accuracy and F1 scores.

 ## Acknowledgments